unevens/oversimple/README.md

 - and [r8brain-free-src](https://github.com/avaneev/r8brain-free-src) by Aleksey Vaneev, for linear phase antialiasing, through [my fork](https://github.com/unevens/r8brain/tree/include), which adds supports for [my fork of Julien Pommier's PFFFT library](https://github.com/unevens/pffft), which can work with double-precision floating point numbers using AVX instructions.

-Aligned memory and interleaved buffers needed by the simd code in HIIR are managed using my header only library [avec](https://github.com/unevens/avec).
+Aligned memory and interleaved buffers needed by the simd code in HIIR are managed using [avec](https://github.com/unevens/avec).

 ## Usage